TLD

 - New gTLDs:

-Introduced to expand the available namespace, these include unique and descriptive extensions like.tech
+Introduced to expand the available namespace, these include unique and descriptive extensions like.tech,.store,.blog, and.cloud.

 Why TLDs Matter: